United States Soccer Federation: U.S. women's national team

-The women's national team has won four FIFA Women's World Cup tournaments: 1991, 1999, 2015, and 2019.
+Having won four FIFA Women's World Cup tournaments—1991, 1999, 2015, and 2019—the United States is considered the most successful in international women's soccer.
 The team finished second in 2011 and third in 1995, 2003, and 2007.
 It has won Olympic gold medals at the 1996, 2004, 2008, and 2012 Summer Olympics.
-In addition, it has won seven titles at the Algarve Cup and six at the CONCACAF Women's Championship, the qualifying tournament for the FIFA Women's World Cup.
+In addition, it has won ten titles at the Algarve Cup and nine at the CONCACAF Women's Championship, the qualifying tournament for the FIFA Women's World Cup.

 The inaugural FIFA Women's World Cup was held in 1991 in China.
 The U.S. women's national team was the first team to win the prize after beating Norway in the final.

 In 1999, the United States hosted the FIFA Women's World Cup for the first time.
 During their tournament run, the women's national team established a new level of popularity for the women's game, culminating in a final against China that drew 90,185 fans, an all-time attendance record for a women's sports event, to a sold-out Rose Bowl.
 After neither team scored in regulation or extra time, the final went to a penalty shootout, which the United States won 5–4.
 The celebration by Brandi Chastain after she converted the winning penalty, in which she took off her shirt, is one of the more famous images in U.S. women's sports.